anup-cloudguru/foundational-linux-training-projects/linux-commands-cheat-sheet.md

 ---

-### **💡 Note**
+## **💡 Note**

-This cheat sheet provides a quick reference for essential Linux commands.
-Perfect for both beginners and advanced users! 🐧
+This cheat sheet provides a quick reference for essential Linux commands, tailored for both beginners and advanced users.
+Master these commands, and you're on your way to Linux proficiency! 🐧

 ---